Getting Up and Running with Video Marketing

 I am not here to tell you what you should use or how you should do it.
 I have my ways of doing it and my process.
-However, that doesn’t mean that my way is the right way for you.
+However, that doesn’t mean that my way is the right way.
 Instead, I’m going to offer you some “considerations.”
-I’m going to give you some ideas of what you should think about before venturing into video marketing.
+I’m going to give a few ideas of what you should think about before venturing into video marketing.
 This is basically what I cover in my video strategy coaching sessions, so you are getting it here, for free.

-You have read a couple “video” terms, so far, in this article and let’s put them in context with how they relate to one another.
-First, you have the “video production.”
+You have read a couple of “video” terms so far in this article.
+Let’s put them in context with how they relate to one another.
+First, there’s “video production.”
 That is the “getting the video done” part.
-There is also “video post-production” (which is something we do) where the video that is recorded is edited.
+There is also “video post-production” (which is something we do) where the video is recorded and edited.
 Then, there is “video SEO” which is the process of optimizing the video (i.e. description and title) to perform well in SERPs (Search Engine Result Pages) and especially in Google and YouTube.
-The term “video marketing” could be defined in several different ways.
-It could be the overall process (including video production; video SEO).
-It could be the strategy portion and include “video pre-production” which is the planning and strategizing that occurs before the production (recording).
-We are using the term in this more generalized context.
+The term “video marketing” can be defined in several different ways.
+It can be the overall process (including video production; video SEO).
+It can be the strategy portion and include “video pre-production,” which is the planning and strategizing that occurs before the production (recording).
+We are using the term in a more generalized context.
 We are not discussing specific strategies related to video marketing, at least not in this article.

 The Quality Question

-First of all, my background is the education at what is now the Los Angeles Film School.
+First of all, my background is from the Los Angeles Film School.
 I am a videographer and also a pro sound engineer.
 Yes, I produced some work for bands in Los Angeles before I decided to take the stage and marry a sound engineer.
-Now, I don’t do as much sound engineering because I don’t have to do it.
+Now, I don’t do as much sound engineering because I don’t have to do it 🙂

 Back to the quality question and how this relates to you.
-Some of the best videos out there are the quick videos that are “filmed” on a smartphone.
-They capture the moment, and often times go viral.
-There is also some really high-quality web videos put out by popular brands, which also go viral.
+Some of the best videos out there are quick videos that are “filmed” on a smartphone.
+They capture the moment and oftentimes go viral.
+There are also some really high-quality web videos put out by popular brands, which also go viral.

 Are you catching a glimpse of where I am going with this?
 First, are you a large brand?
-If so, you probably have the money to go for the high-quality web video and also have the money for the high-quality promotion of that high-quality video so that it is guaranteed to go viral.
+If so, you probably have the budget to produce high-quality web videos and invest in high-quality promotion for those high-quality videos, guaranteeing it to go viral.

-Are you a little smaller company with a little tighter budget?
-Then, you can actually aim for that innovative capture on your smartphone and let the community do the work for you, in getting the web video to go viral.
-It is ok that your web video is not what would be considered the highest quality in sound engineering and videography.
+Are you a smaller company with a tighter budget?
+Then, you can actually aim for that innovative capture on your smartphone and let the community do the work for you.
+It’s ok that your web video is not considered the highest quality in sound engineering and videography.

 The video, above, gives a little cross-section of videos that are quality renditions that include decent videography and sound engineering techniques, but there are also quite a few that may lack the technical aspects.
 They are still very entertaining!